omarbakker/digibill/README.md

 - [ ] findCountours from openCV (see dzone article)

 ### Dataset Generation
-- [ ] Generate images of text
+- [x] Generate images of text
-- [ ] Generate images of text with a given font (color, size, type, bold/italics/underline)
+- [x] Generate images of text with a given font (color, size, type, bold/italics/underline)
-- [ ] Find an appropriate list of fonts to use
+- [x] Find an appropriate list of fonts to use
 - [ ] Find an appropriate list of transformations to make data realistic
-- [ ] Find a corpus
+- [x] Find a corpus (UPC database)
 - [ ] Generate the synthetic dataset using the above steps

 ### Design/write the training procedure